-5.3.4 Setbacks and Separation Distances
+5.3.5 Setbacks and Separation Distances

-Given the isolated location of the site and the comparatively large size of the allotment in which it is situated, setback distances are not considered to be a significant issue for assessment as part of the proposal.
+Given the isolated location of the site and the comparatively large size of the allotment on which it is situated, setback distances are not considered to be a significant issue for assessment as part of the proposal.
+However, the proposal is to be located in excess of 20m from the southern boundary of the allotment.
+The setbacks to all other boundaries of the development are significant and are not considered to be relevant to the assessment of the development.